tnuevaes/CPE_487_FinalProject/README.md

       - BTNU = Multiplication Operation
       - BTND = Division Operation
     - Switch 2
-      - BTNU = Exponentiation Operation
+      - BTNU = Remainder Operation
       - BTND = Modulo Operation

 This is utilized in the ENTER_OP case where an IF statement was included to test which switches were toggled.